jaafaralaswad/ME700-A1/README.md

 \epsilon_1 = \epsilon_2 = 0.001.
 $$

-With these parameters, the solver successfully finds a root at $c = 9.142456$ after $15$ iterations.
+With these parameters, the solver successfully finds a root at $c \approx 9.142$ after $15$ iterations.
 Throughout the procedure, the solver also prints the convergence history, detailing the progress of the bisection method at each iteration.

 ### Numerical Example 2